PaulKinlan/paul.kinlan.me/content/en/2022-09-09-what-is-new-on-the-web.markdown

 <figure><img src="/images/screen-shot-2022-09-09-at-23.36.34.png" /><figcaption>A list of APIs that are stable across a selected set of browsers</figcaption></figure>

+&nbsp;

-T he site doesn't present any opinion about how to pick your set of Stable Browsers - I left that as an option for you and your business to work out, however I found it very interesting to compare the list of *[Safari, Chrome and Firefox](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&amp;browser-safari=on&amp;browser-firefox=on&amp;feature-api=on&amp;feature-css=on&amp;feature-html=on&amp;feature-javascript=on)* vs [*Safari & Chrome*](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&amp;browser-safari=on&amp;browser-firefox=on&amp;feature-api=on&amp;feature-css=on&amp;feature-html=on&amp;feature-javascript=on) and see how they compare.
+The site doesn't present any opinion about how to pick your set of Stable Browsers - I left that as an option for you and your business to work out, however I found it very interesting to compare the list of[Safari, Chrome and Firefox](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&amp;browser-safari=on&amp;browser-firefox=on&amp;feature-api=on&amp;feature-css=on&amp;feature-html=on&amp;feature-javascript=on) vs [Safari & Chrome](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&amp;browser-safari=on&amp;browser-firefox=on&amp;feature-api=on&amp;feature-css=on&amp;feature-html=on&amp;feature-javascript=on) and see how they compare.

 Every browser has a "Stable Channel" (the current product browser that people are likely to be using).
 Using this data, it would be interesting for the web to have a "Stable Channel" that is clear what is available in it.